A maximum of twenty-eight (28) MMCEUs is the possession limit for resident cardholders.

 The timeline for the required revision is included in the return message to the applicant.

 Yes.
-They must medically qualify and apply for a patient license just as a residents do.Applications can be made up to thirty days before arriving in Mississippi, and cards are valid for fifteen days.
+They must medically qualify and have an active identification card for the use of medical cannabis in his/her state of residence.
+Applications can be made up to thirty (30) days before arriving in Mississippi, and cards are valid for fifteen (15) days.
 See 15 Miss.
 Code Ann.
 Pt.
 22, RR.
-2.5.1, 2.5.2, 2.5.3, and 2.5.4.
+2.4.1, 2.4.2, 2.4.3, and 2.4.4.

 Please note that there is a cost associated with seeing a registered practitioner to certify the condition.
 MSDH does not refer to these registered practitioners or set the costs associated with these visits.

-A patient’s Cannabis card will be available electronically.
+A patient’s cannabis card will be available electronically.
 This enables the registered patient to print the card at his/her convenience.

-No, your Medical Cannabis card is only valid in Mississippi.
+No, your medical cannabis card is only valid in Mississippi.

-When logging into your account, your License Dashboard is listed first.
+When logging into your account, your "License Dashboard" is listed first.
 Click on the Applications dashboard to resume working on your application.

 To correct your application, login to the MMCP Licensing Portal, go to the Applications menu on the left-hand side, and select the application you would like to edit.

 You will need to resubmit your application after you have edited it in order for it to be reviewed.
+The signature date in the "Questions and Attestations" tab must match today’s date in order to be submitted.

 For technical questions regarding your application please use this online form to reach Tyler Technologies Technical Support.
 Please note they cannot answer business, regulation, or policy questions.